amcaplan/amcaplan.github.io/source/_posts/blog/2014-04-02-using-helper-methods-to-dry-up-rails-forms.markdown

 wordpress_id: 113
 categories:
 - blog
+twitter:
+  description: An introduction to Rails helpers, demonstrating their use in applying standard coding techniques to HTML.
 ---

 Helpers are a pretty nifty feature of Rails.
 And I'm not just talking about the built-in form helpers and the like, though those are awesome.
 I'm talking about the fact that you can custom-build your own helper methods to clean up repetitive content.
 Building your own helpers can be a bit tricky, though, so let's first review a basic Rails rule that is likely to trip you up.
 Here are some things Rails doesn't like: